michaelDomingues/wdio-reports-dashboard/README.md

 After you have done that just run: `make install`.

+## Data report update

+The resulting report from the aggregation is parsed by the server side and cached in the session storage, upon the first read.
+This means that on a new session it will load the data again on the first visit.

+In case of the report file is replaced with a new one it's enough to open a new browser session to load the updated information.

 ## How to contribute
 To contribute, please ensure that you have stable [Node.js](https://nodejs.org/) and [npm](https://npmjs.com) installed.